imjonathanjackson/imjonathanjackson.github.io/index.md

 ## Roles I'm Qualified for...

+### Quality Assurance Engineer

+I'm most experienced in software testing.
+I have experience leading multiple test teams to engage in regression testing, functional testing, end-to-end testing, performance testing, stress testing, smoke testing, A/B testing, post deployment testing, integration testing, accessibility testing, simulated live fire testing, and exploratory testing, in relation naval ship products.
+I have created several test suites, test plans, and test reports from scratch.
+I have mentored multiple teams of Software Test Engineers as well as mentored and trained Software Test Leads and other Software Test Engineers.

-### Full Stack Software Engineer
+### Software Engineer

-I'm most experienced in full stack software engineering.
+I'm experienced in application development.
 I have experience with both frontend and backend Using Node.js, Django, and React.
 I prioritize writing code that is both maintainable and performant.
-I've deployed apps to AWS and am comfortable with Docker, CICD, and microservice architectures.
+I've deployed apps to AWS and am comfortable with Docker, CI/CD, and microservice architectures.

-### Quality Assurance Engineer

-I'm experienced in building distributed systems using C++, Go, and Rust.
-With a passion for decentralization I would be a solid addition to a protocol engineering team.
-With a background in blockchain and zero knowledge proofs I can confidently build protocols or private dApps.

 ### Equity Research Analyst
-I'm experienced in contributing to equity research reports at **Wall Street Oasis (WSO)**, where I coauthored four in-depth, 20+ page reports on major companies, including **Tesla**, **Phillip Morris**, **Enphase Inc.**, and **Sofi**.
+I'm experienced in contributing to equity research reports at **Wall Street Oasis (WSO)**, where I coauthored four in-depth, 20+ page reports on major companies, including **Tesla**, **Phillip Morris**, **Enphase Inc.**, and **SoFi**.

 In these reports, I spearheaded the **Financial Analysis and Valuation** sections, taking responsibility for constructing detailed **Discounted Cash Flow (DCF)**, **Trading Comparables (Comps)**, and **3-statement models**.